ATN-Development/atn-modmail/README.md

 - Customizable Open and Close Ticket Messages

 # Installation
-Configure the bot settings by making changes in `config.example.ts` .
-After configuring, change the file name to `config.ts` and then type in `npm run start`in command line window where **location must be the bot directory**.
+Configure the bot settings by making changes in `config.example.ts` and `snippets.example.ts`.
+After configuring, change the file names to `config.ts` and `snippets.ts` and then type in `npm run start`in command line window where **location must be the bot directory**.

 If you still experience issues, feel free to join the [Discord Server](https://discord.gg/esTfFnEENS) and ask for help.